nvie/decoders/docs/index.md

   tags: array(string),
 });

-//
-// Call .verify() on the incoming data
+// Call .verify() on the incoming data const user = userDecoder.verify(externalData);
-//
-const user = userDecoder.verify(externalData);
 //    ^^^^
-//    TypeScript can automatically infer this type now:
+//    TypeScript will infer this type as:
-//
 //    {
 //      id: number;
 //      name: string;